CORRE Accomplishments, Events, and Activities (2000–2009)

 - CORRE Board members have been busy meeting with Roane and Anderson County commissioners, City councils, and many civic groups.

 - Early in the year, CORRE developed a means for calculating the cost of its requested pension adjustment and provided it to the managing contractors.
-This was in response to their position that they could not calculate the cost because they did not have sufficient data.
+The validity of our approach was verified by MEPP actuaries.
+This development was in response to their position that the acturaries could not calculate the cost because they did not have sufficient data.

 - CORRE’s 2008 Position Paper is approved April 16, 2008.